adhamaa/advisory-nodejs/README.md

 # Node.js API for User Authentication and Listing Management

-This project is a Node.js-based RESTful API for user authentication and listing management.
-It includes **minimal** role-based access control, database migrations, and seeding.
+This project is a Node.js-based RESTful API for user authentication and listing management for practical interview.
+It includes **very minimal** role-based access control, database migrations, and seeding.
 The application uses Sequelize as the ORM, MySQL as the database, and Express.js as the web framework.

 ---